DamoM73/PyQt-website/15_tutorial_13.md

 TBA
 ```

 The next app that we will create is a To Do List.
-Through this you will learn to use Qt's menu system, Line Edit and List widgets.
+Through this you will learn to use Qt's menu system, Line Edit, List widgets and Dialogue Boxes.

+Before we get into the code, we need to create the UI in QT Designer.

 ## Window Settings